Michael Schur facts for kids

 On September 19, 2016, the Schur-created sitcom The Good Place began airing on NBC.
 The supernatural series concerning philosophy and being a good person, starring Kristen Bell and Ted Danson, became a surprise critical and commercial success, concluding its four-season run on January 30, 2020.
 In 2016, Schur and Rashida Jones co-wrote the teleplay of "Nosedive", an episode of the television anthology series Black Mirror, from a story by Charlie Brooker.

 In 2019, Schur joined other Writers Guild of America writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.
-In 2019, he began development of a scripted comedy, Rutherford Falls, starring Ed Helms.
+In 2019, Schur began development of a scripted comedy called Rutherford Falls starring Ed Helms.
 The series premiered on the streaming service Peacock on April 22, 2021.
-He worked on several projects for IMDb TV.
-In 2019, he re-upped his overall deal at Universal Television.
-In 2022, Schur released his first book, How to Be Perfect: The Correct Answer to Every Moral Question, which provides a humorous take on the ethical philosophy questions he studied while writing and producing The Good Place. .....
+He worked on several projects on IMDb TV.
+He also re-upped his overall deal at Universal Television.
+In 2022, Schur released his first book, How to Be Perfect: The Correct Answer to Every Moral Question, which provided a humorous take on the ethical philosophy questions he had studied while writing and producing The Good Place.

 Personal life